lionyouko/miniclip_challenge/README.md

 ## How to install Advertads

 Both libraries are independent of each other and agnostic to the surrounding app.
 To install, one must add the library as regularly would do via android studio.
 As the library is not hosted in any public repository (like mavenCentral(), for instance), it must be added by hand after downloaded.

+As an AAR is put available, one can follow this tutorial to use it (it is just the regular "adding a library" procedure): https://developer.android.com/studio/projects/android-library

 ## How to install Lytics

 Both libraries are independent of each other and agnostic to the surrounding app.
 To install, one must add the library as regularly would do via android studio.
 As the library is not hosted in any public repository (like mavenCentral(), for instance), it must be added by hand after downloaded.

+As an AAR is put available, one can follow this tutorial to use it (it is just the regular "adding a library" procedure): https://developer.android.com/studio/projects/android-library